 Payment can be made by online banking.
 Details for the payment of the deposit by online banking are shown on page 2 of the nomination paper.
-If paying by online banking, evidence of the transaction must be provided at the time the nomination documents are submitted, i.e. a print out of the transaction receipt.
+If paying by online banking, evidence of the transaction must be provided at the time the nomination documents are submitted, i.e. a print out or image of the transaction receipt.
 The nomination paper also sets out the reference and code details required for each online payment.

-Online banking instructions are included below for Timaru District Council and the Geraldine Licensing Trust and on the nomination papers:
+Online banking instructions are included below and on the nomination papers: